 It all seems more and more that very few in our industry can handle the kind of conflict that makes us better.
 So few can dig in and find ways to learn new things.
 So many are building their own silos and are unwilling to face any other reality – distortion or otherwise.
 Everyone thinks they’re an expert, even when they clearly called on the bullshit, they won’t relent.

 How should this be?
 Take a look at the Gilmore Gang.
 Those guys are more high level and topical, but they don’t shy from conflict.
 I tried myself to create a podcast that kind of died off.
-All of thi makes me feel like I need to bring it back and continue improve.
+All of this makes me feel like I need to bring it back and continue improving.

 Look, I get it, these two are trying to make money in this big, bad, scary world of online.
 While this video probably isn’t going to get more than 200 views, their attitudes are out there and they represent my industry.
 My trouble is that others in technology, especially those more seasoned, will look a this and think “that’s it”.
 And, I want them to know – it isn’t.
 There are people out there facing the realities of clients, the realities of failures and business cycles and data loss and their own mistakes willing to learn from anyone and everywhere.